dustinpfister/blog_posts/_posts/linux-date.md

 layout: post
 categories: linux
 id: 901
-updated: 2021-07-01 11:10:21
+updated: 2021-07-01 11:12:36
-version: 1.11
+version: 1.12
 ---

 This is a post on another basic command that I would like to write about real quick called the [Linux date](https://man7.org/linux/man-pages/man1/date.1.html) command.
 As one might suspect this is a command where a string value of the current date and time is spit out into the standard output, however there is also how to go about formatting that output.
-When it comes to formating the output the same standard is used when it comes to customizing hoe date and time is displayed in the panel in Raspberry pi OS for example.
+When it comes to formating the output the same standard is used when it comes to customizing the date and time is displayed in the panel in Raspberry pi OS for example.

+So then this will be a post on the date command, and how to use that to work with date strings, and formatting the output.
+There are then a number of other related commands, and features of commands that I might also be able to get to when it comes to working with dates and time in general in a Linux system.

 <!-- more -->